+Indian beverage brand names can help you take a walk down memory lane.
 Thums Up, our very own thunder drink is now 40 years old.
 Launched in 1977 by the Parle Brothers, to offset the withdrawal of Coca-Cola from India, it was bought by Coca-Cola in 1993 and re-launched to compete with Pepsico.
 Thums Up’s market share at the time of its selling was 85%.
-Currently, the soft drink has 42% of the market share.
-Thums Up’s interesting story led us to a trip down the memory lane and we decided to take a look at the journeys of popular Indian beverages.
+It is still the largest selling cola.

 Limca launched as a Parle Agro soft-drink brand, Limca was bought by Coca-Cola in 1993; along with Thums Up, Gold Spot, Citra, and Maaza.
 Of the brands bought, Limca, Maaza and Thums Up are popular household drinks to this day.
 Despite its huge popularity, Gold Spot was discontinued by the Coca-Cola Company to launch its own orange flavor brand- Fanta.
 Citra was phased out by the year 2000, to launch Coke’s international brand- Sprite.
 Limca however, continues to be one of the most favoured beverage brands in India.
 It also has its own book of records, which was launched by Ramesh Chauhan of Parle Agro and it continues to record feats and other unique statistics from an Indian perspective.

 2. Rasna – remember the original DIY drink?